 - Agreeable to confidential nature of committee discussions

 - Agreeable to share personal disclosure regarding relationships with industry

 Guidelines and Committee Terms

-- Committee will consist of chair, three committee members, and the Chief Learning Officer and Grants and Project Coordinator as non-voting staff liaisons.
+- Committee will consist of chair, three committee members, and the Director of Clinical Education and Grants and Project Coordinator as non-voting staff liaisons.